-The ricotta and cocoa truffles are a quick and no-bake dessert that you can prepare in just a few minutes even with the help of children.
-The process is indeed very simple and fun, perfect for little ones who love to handle dough and get their hands dirty.
-The result will be a delicious and overall healthy dessert, ideal to serve as a snack or after a meal, or for adults, with coffee.
-To prepare the ricotta and cocoa truffles, you will need few and simple ingredients: ricotta – cow’s milk or sheep’s milk – plain cookies, unsweetened cocoa, and sugar.
-If the dessert is not for children, you can enrich it with one or two tablespoons of your favorite liqueur (rum is an excellent choice, as well as coffee liqueur).
-The ricotta and cocoa truffles, just like the coconut truffles or the hazelnut truffles, are a quick recipe that always wins everyone over and proves useful on many occasions!
+The ricotta and cocoa truffles are a quick, no-bake dessert, which you can prepare in just a few minutes, even with the help of children.
+The process is indeed very simple and fun, perfect for the little ones who love to handle dough and get their hands dirty.
+The result will be a delicious and relatively healthy dessert, ideal to serve at snack time or at the end of a meal, or for adults, with coffee.
+To make the ricotta and cocoa truffles, you will need just a few simple ingredients: ricotta – cow or sheep – dry biscuits, unsweetened cocoa, and sugar.
+If the dessert is not intended for children, you can enrich it with one or two tablespoons of your favorite liquor (rum is a great choice, as is coffee liqueur).
+The ricotta and cocoa truffles, like the coconut truffles or the hazelnut truffles, are a quick recipe that always wins everyone over and proves useful on many occasions!

 You might also be interested in: